High School Bridge

 Freshman year GPA is nearly twice as predictive of college retention as standardized test scores.
 By focusing on getting students to enroll in high schools that will meet their academic and social-emotional needs and walking with them in the first two years to facilitate connections to counselors, teachers and peers, we support students in earning grades that will open doors to more potential long-term options.

 High School Bridge, formerly CP Magis, began in 2018 with a pilot that served three partner schools: St Ann, St. Catherine-St. Lucy and St. Malachy.

 In the 2020-2021 school year, we began a partnership with the University of Notre Dame’s Lab for Economic Opportunities (LEO) to quantify the impact of our intervention and to determine how to best expand our program to serve even more students across Chicago.

 Beginning in the 2021-2022 school year, we will add three schools to the program each year until we grow to serve a total of 18 schools and 1,800 students by the 2025-2026 academic year.
 Schools will include both private and public and will be chosen using two criteria:

 - Neighborhood demographics including median family income and racial make-up

 - School stability including teacher retention rates and overall school stability

-We look forward to welcoming students from Chavez Multicultural Arts Academy, St. Genevieve Catholic School and Holy Family School in the 2021-2022 academic year.
+In the 2021-2022 academic year we welcomed students from Chavez Multicultural Arts Academy, St. Genevieve Catholic School and Holy Family School.